 Tuesday of Week 3 of Lent – First Reading

-Commentary on Daniel 3:25, 34-43
+Commentary on Daniel 3:25,34-43

 As described in the Vatican II Sunday Missal, today’s reading from Daniel is:

-“…one of the most beautiful and sincere prayers in the bible.
+“…one of the most beautiful and sincere prayers in the Bible.
 Expressing the abandonment of 2nd century BC Judaism, this prayer pleads that the contrite heart and humble spirit of the people be accepted by God.
 This prayer is quoted in the offertory of every Mass.”

 The context of the passage is a famous scene from the Book of Daniel.
 King Nebuchadnezzar had set up a huge golden statue in Babylon.
 All the officials were then summoned together for its dedication.
 At the sound of many musical instruments, all were called to prostrate themselves in worship of the statue.
 Anyone who refused would immediately be thrown into a mighty furnace.

-It was reported to the king that some his officials who were Jews had ignored his command.
+It was reported to the king that some of his officials who were Jews had ignored his command.
 These were Shadrach, Meschach and Azariah (the Hebrew name for Abed-Nego).
 They were immediately summoned before the king and asked to account for themselves.
 When asked why they had not prostrated themselves before the statue, they said:

 This reply enraged the king to such an extent that he ordered the furnace to be made seven times hotter.
 The three men were then thrown fully clothed into the furnace.
 It was so hot that the men throwing the three young men into the furnace were themselves burnt to death.

-The king watched in amazement.
+The king watched in amazement and said:

-Did we not have these three men thrown bound into the fire?… But I can see four men walking free in the heart of the fire and quite unharmed!
+Was it not three men that we threw bound into the fire?…But I see four men unbound, walking in the middle of the fire, and they are not hurt… (Dan 3:92-93)

 Clearly, the fourth figure was an angel of the Lord sent to protect these faithful servants of Yahweh.
 The king finally ordered the men to be taken from the fire – their clothes not even singed – and had the highest honours showered on them as a tribute to their God:

 It is in this context that we read today’s passage.
-It begins with a plea for God not to abandon his people, nor to forget the covenant he promised so many descendants of Abraham.
+Azariah’s prayer begins with a plea for God not to abandon his people, nor to forget the covenant he promised so many descendants of Abraham.
 In faraway Babylon, separated by hundreds of miles from their religious centre in Jerusalem, there is a recognition that they are despised, abandoned and leaderless, and without their traditional religious rituals of worship:

-However, they pray that, even without holocausts of rams and bullocks, they can commit themselves completely to their God.
+However, they pray that, even without holocausts of rams and bullocks, they can commit themselves completely to their God:

 They beg to be treated with mercy and gentleness.
 They at least hope that a truly repentant heart will win God’s forgiveness, and they put themselves totally at the feet of God’s mercy and compassion.

-In fact, it is not necessary to do things “to win God’s favour”.
+In fact, it is not necessary to do things ‘to win God’s favour’.
 Once we put ourselves completely in his hands, he will take care of us as he did with the three young men.